IBM-Cloud/Bluemix-ServiceBroker/README.md

 # Overview
 In this "How to" we are going to explain the steps to register your own Service Broker on Bluemix Public, Dedicated and Local.
 Service Brokers are one option to extend Cloud Foundry using your own functionality and to integrate existing (on-premises or cloud) infrastructure and services.
 The repository contains code for a very simple broker, our sample broker.
 Once deployed as a Bluemix app, it can be used to create/delete a broker, provision a pseudo service through that broker, bind and unbind it to/from an application, and to delete the service again.
+Neither our code nor the instructions below will touch topics such as managing service plans or how to enable certain service plans to organizations.

 ##Table of Contents
 * [Bluemix and Brokers](#bluemix-and-brokers)